 The USA Network is a cable channel owned by NBC Universal (initially it was owned together by Universal, Paramount and HBO, but HBO sold their stake in 1987 and Paramount sold out in 1997).
 Initially debuting as the Madison Square Garden Network from 1977 to 1980 (no, not the one that shows the Knicks and Rangers, although they were staples of the network's early years).
-Over the years, it has shown a variety of series and events, most notably WWE Raw and Smackdown (until it moves to Fox in 2019), Monk, Psych, Burn Notice, the Westminster Kennel Club Dog Show and U.S. Open tennis.
+Over the years, it has shown a variety of series and events, most notably WWE Raw, Smackdown (until it moves to Fox in 2019) and WWE NXT, Monk, Psych, Burn Notice, the Westminster Kennel Club Dog Show and U.S. Open tennis.

 Back in the 80s and early 90's, it was essentially cable's "melting pot", or less favorably, "used car" network.
 It reran everything under the sun—from the usual assortment of sitcoms, dramas, movies, cartoons and sports, to the less expected, such as game shows, court shows, and news updates.
 During the early to mid 90s their slogan was "The Remote Stops Here", to emphasize the variety of programming and that theoretically you could stay tuned and see everything.

 They started changing in the mid-90s, dropping the court and game shows and starting to focus more on original productions and off-net reruns, with the slick, CGI-heavy look dropped in favor of a new, "star" logo, and a look based off a behind-the-scenes look at the fictional "USA Studios" (which was now the brand for USA original programming).
 This was replaced in 1999 with a new "flag" logo and flat CGI graphics (they had dropped the cartoons and news updates by this point); that lasted until 2005, when the current logo and look was adopted.
 However, this isn't a case of Network Decay—primarily because USA catered to a wide audience, and never really had much of a focus.